-Recent years have been very intense for Russian data protection law.
-The first step was Federal Law No. 97-FZ of 5 May 2014, which significantly amended Federal Law No. 149-FZ dated 27 July 2006 on Information, Information Technologies and Protection of Information (the Information Law) and some other Russian regulations.
-The Information Law was later substantially strengthened with a few additional amendments finally coming into force on 1 July 2018.
-Authored by conservative lawmaker Irina Yarovaya and nicknamed the 'Big Brother law' by Edward Snowden, the amendments (the Yarovaya Law) directly affect Russia's telecoms and internet industries.
-In particular, mobile operators need to store the recordings of all phone calls and the content of all text messages for a period of six months, entailing huge costs, while internet companies (e.g., messengers) need to store the recordings of all phone calls and the content of all text messages for six months and the related metadata for one year.
+Recent years have been very intense in Russian data protection law.
+The first step was Federal Law No. 97-FZ of 5 May 2014 (the Yarovaya Law), which directly affects Russia's telecoms and internet industries.
+In particular, mobile operators need to store the recordings of all phone calls and the content of all text messages for a period of six months, entailing huge costs, while internet companies (e.g., messenger apps) need to store the recordings of all phone calls and the content of all text messages for six months and the related metadata for one year.

-In addition, the Yarovaya Law requires such operators to provide any such communications to Russian police and intelligence at their request and to install special systems used for investigation purposes or 'reconcile the use of software and hardware with the authorities' as well as to provide the security authorities with decryption keys if the messages are encrypted.
+In addition, the law requires such operators to provide any such communications to Russian police and intelligence on their request and to install special systems used for investigation purposes or to 'reconcile the use of software and hardware with the authorities' as well as to provide the security authorities with decryption keys if the messages are encrypted.

 Non-compliance may result in fines or blocked access to the non-compliant service.
-The parts of Yarovaya Law that are already effective are actively enforced by the DPA, and several messengers, including Blackberry Messenger, Imo and Vchat, have been blocked in Russia.
-In May 2017, the DPA also blocked WeChat and unblocked it once it had registered with the DPA.
-The relevant enforcement also resulted in a major case against Telegram messenger described in more detail below.
+The parts of the Yarovaya Law that are already effective are actively enforced by the DPA, and several messengers, including Blackberry Messenger, Imo and Vchat, have been blocked in Russia.
+The relevant enforcement also resulted in a major case against the Telegram messenger app, described in more detail below.

 As a second step in data protection legislation, the Russian authorities adopted the Data Localisation Law and created a new procedure restricting access to websites that violate Russian laws on personal data.

 In particular, based on the Data Localisation Law, the DPA created a register of infringing websites.
 The law provides for a detailed 'notice and take down' procedure.
-Most importantly, the Data Localisation Law requires that all personal data of Russian citizens must be stored and processed in Russia.
+Most importantly, the Data Localisation Law requires that all personal data of Russian citizens be stored and processed in Russia.
 The location of databases with personal data of Russian citizens must be reported to the DPA.
-Recently, lawmakers adopted amendments that dramatically increased the fines for non-compliance, with the data localisation requirement up to 18 million roubles.
+In 2019, lawmakers adopted amendments that dramatically increased the fines for non-compliance with the data localisation requirement up to 18 million roubles.

 i Privacy and data protection legislation and standards